BMW 5 Series (E12): North American models

+South African models

+In South Africa, the E12 was introduced in March 1974, imported fully knocked-down and assembled in Rosslyn by BMW South Africa with a separate VIN number (starting with ABM).
+The facelift model arrived a bit later than in Europe, in February 1977.
+Only a limited range of engines were available, to minimize costs and to help meet local parts requirements, with most engine options being the carburetted versions.
+In spite of widespread sanctions, locally built E12s also saw some export, the 520 being sent to Argentina and the 518 De Luxe to Belgium, Iran, and Italy.

+To keep costs down, BMW chose to continue building the E12 in South Africa after the E28 had been introduced elsewhere, with the body now pressed and manufactured locally.
+Called the E12/8, this model received the new E28 interior and all fuel injected engines, tuned with fuel economy in mind.
+At the exterior, it received a chrome strip around the entire front grille.
+This model continued to be manufactured until September 1985, after which the next generation was finally introduced to South Africa.
+In total, 23,100 of the E12/8 were built; the models offered were the 518i, 520i, 528i, and M535i.

 Critical reception

 While being commended for its acceleration and build-quality, Modern Motor criticised the 1978 528i for unpredictable handling and excessive body roll.
 Steering corrections during cornering meant the car's body "lurches back annoyingly and messily", in part due to the soft springing and hard damping combination.
 In comparison to the Jaguar XJ6 and Peugeot 604, the car was viewed as narrow and cramped in the rear and prone to wind noise.

 Production

 Production of the E12 occurred from June 1972 to 1981, with a total of 699,094 cars produced.
-Initially, the cars were produced in Munich, Germany.
+Initially, the cars were produced in Munich, West Germany.
 Following the opening of the new BMW Group Plant Dingolfing in September 1973, production was phased over to the Dingolfing plant.

 Complete knock-down assembly of German-produced kits took place in Rosslyn, South Africa; Jakarta, Indonesia (by Gaya Motor); and Thailand.